How To Crochet A Basic Granny Pentagon

 Round 3: Crocheting between dc clusters

 Step 1: Ch3 (counts as a dc).
-Next make 2dc in the space between the two double crochet clusters (dc cl) from the previous round.
+Next, make 2dc in the space between the two double crochet clusters (dc cl) from the previous round.

 Step 2: create the corner stitches by making 3dc, ch2, 3dc inside the ch2 space in the corner.

-Step 3: Continue with the round and make 3dc in the space between the 2 dc cl from previous round.
+Step 3: Continue with the round and make 3dc in the space between the 2 dc cl from the previous round.

 Step 4: Repeat steps 2 & 3 three more times around the square until you reach the last ch2 space in the corner.
 Crochet the corner stitches in the last ch2 space by making 3dc, ch2, 3dc.